Site icon Bia review

 Comparison with Other Models

-3. Treble: The Starfield has a more extended treble response, which can lead to a brighter sound.
-The Tanya’s treble is more relaxed, offering a smoother listening experience.
+Treble: Starfield has a much more extensive treble response which gives rise to a bit of a brighter sound.
+Whereas, the treble from Tanya is more relaxed, which gives rise to a smoother listening experience as well.

 Tanchjim Tanya vs. KZ ZSN Pro